how to add a drive to a FreeBSD installation September 16th, 2007

 select FS (filesystem)

-specify a mountpoint (eg. /mnt/ad1) - this is the path to the new drive
+specify the mountpoint for the new drive made earlier (eg. /mnt/ad1) - this is the path to the new drive, created earlier

 press W to write the slice to disk [accept warning if prompted]